 Installing unsigned device drivers on Windows 10

 Hardware drivers are necessary for all the hardware devices that are attached to your Windows computer so that they could work properly.
-Because of the access to the unerdlying system kernel, the drivers need to be signed officially by Microsoft or the hardware vendor to avoid malware attacks.
+Because of the access to the underlying system kernel, the drivers need to be signed officially by Microsoft or the hardware vendor to avoid malware attacks.
 By signing drivers you can always verify that the driver is from a trusted vendor.
 If the drivers you have got are not signed by Microsoft or any other vendor, they are not allowed to install on your computer.
 This protection has been introduced in Windows 8.

 Usually, when installing unsigned drivers on Windows 10, Windows pops up a warning saying Windows can’t verify the publisher of this driver software, or Windows reports that no driver has been found at all.
 If you still need to install unofficial drivers (for instance a Windows 7 driver or when the vendor hasn't signed the drivers (yet), old drivers with no digital signature or unsigned drivers, you need to spend some time.
 This document shows how to force installation of unsigned device drivers on Windows 10.